 The Illinois Lottery’s MS instant win scratch off ticket is now on sale at all statewide retailers.
-Tickets can be found at local retailers from March through July and cost $3.
+Tickets can be found at local retailers starting in March and cost $3.
 The top winning prize is $50,000!

 The Illinois Lottery lets you make a difference to the many Illinois residents affected by multiple sclerosis by donating the proceeds from the purchase of the Illinois Lottery MS Project Instant Ticket to fund MS research.

 All net proceeds from ticket sales go into the Illinois Lottery’s MS Research Fund.
 Research grants are distributed from the fund to neurologists, scientists, and other medical professionals at statewide institutions whose work is focused on multiple sclerosis research.